Posts

 [First Year 3/6] Empathy

 History of Magic was, by far, the most exciting subject the students ever had to be subjected to.
 It was like its own story hour.
 She took diligent notes.
-In fact, it was the subject that Echo could focus on the most, for everyone in the classroom felt the same exact thing.
-But today was different from every other day.
+In fact, it was the subject that Echo could focus on the most, for everyone in the classroom felt the same thing.
+But today differed from every other day.
 The lesson was about famous empaths.
-Echo was excited at the beginning of class as her mother had told her they went on to do great things.
+Echo felt excitement at the start of class since her mother had told her empaths usually achieved great things.
 And that part was genuine.
 They were among the world's best interrogators, lawyers, but there was one crucial detail her mother left out.
 The strongest ones always went insane.
-Echo's hand shot up, and Professor Tillywater stopped, "Miss Santi?"
+Echo's hand shot up, and Professor Tillywater stopped.
+"Miss Santi?"
 "But do they all go insane?
 Why?" she questioned.
-"Being able to be so in tuned to someone's emotions, even influencing them, comes at a cost.
-It would begin to affect your emotions."
+"The ability to attune to and even influence someone's emotions carries a cost.
+It would affect your own emotions."
 Professor Tillywater answered.
 "Now, as I was saying.
-Prude-&
+Prude-" "But does...

 [First Year 2/6] Practice Makes Perfect

-A filling dinner and a nice bed put Damien into a good mood the following morning.
+A filling dinner and a nice bed put Damien in a good mood the following morning.
 It was a feeling he wasn't quite used to, and it begged an excellent question... what would he do over the summer?
 Would he have gotten too used to this sort of life?
-Would by the time he went back to living on the streets, he'd be like a fish out of water, floundering around trying to get back into the hang of things?
+By the time he went back to living on the streets, he'd be like a fish out of water, floundering around trying to get back into the hang of things?
 But for the time being, he was content.
 At least he was until rudely woken up by a kid he recognized from the sorting as Keiran Sullivan.
 "Get up; we've got class.
 And I'm not letting you ruin my image."
 A scowl took control of Damien's expression as the boy walked out of the room, leaving him to get dressed.
 He could already tell he was going to hate him.
 He took a few minutes to get dressed in one of the few robes he had before walking downstairs to the common room.
-A prefect had explained the night before where everything they needed was, so they wouldn'
+A prefect had explained the night before where everything they needed was, so they wouldn't get t...

 [First Year 1/6] Trust Issues